 Current Members

-I am Houpu Li, currently pursuing a Master's degree in Regional Science at Cornell University.
-I hold a bachelor's and master's degree in Architecture from China, with a focus on parametric design in architecture and quantitative analysis of urban spatial data.
+I am Houpu Li, currently pursuing a Ph.D in Geography at Cornell University.
+I hold a Master's Degree in Regional Science from Cornell University, with a focus on quantitative analysis of urban spatial data.

 Houpu Li